Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 		}
 	}

-The program format is a useful tool for describing and developing generic patterns for control programs (and as a result is used throughout the rest of this guide).
+This technique is useful for describing and developing generic patterns for control programs and as a result is used throughout the rest of this guide.

 Programs *themselves* can instantiate programs with parameters to create new programs.
 In combination with output introspection, this allows construction of complex state machines.